 Into my third (but officially 2nd) week of animation practice and I wonder if I’m getting lazy?
 It’s a tough one to answer, because my main goal is to show up daily, focus on animation (not illustration) and be determined to learn things.

-So, there have been a few days where my energy level was lower, and I felt that I wanted to work on something quickly, looking for a tutorial that was less than 10 minutes (as following one always takes much more).
+So there have been a few days where my energy level was lower, and I felt that I wanted to work on something quickly, looking for a tutorial that was less than 10 minutes (as following one always takes much more time).
 I think I’m okay with that, its important to remind myself that I need to learn new things, as well as practising and pushing what I already know.
 It would be a mistake to purely make ‘cool’ things for a few extra likes because that’s not why I’m doing the project.
-What I really want is to build a foundation and learn as much as I can.
+What I really want is to build a foundation and learn as much as I can (even if that means the result is not super polished or trendy or looking).

 Getting lazy; I think it’s more a case of managing energy.
 But let’s not become complacent.